tyalie/pyMobirAir-v4l2/README.md

 python3 -m pip install -r requirements.txt
 ```

-Afterwards one can start the driver with `./src/main.py`.
-It needs to be noted here,
+Afterwards one can start the driver with `./src/main.py -l /dev/videoX`.
+It needs to be
-that the script requires the thermal camera to be already connected to the host device.
+noted here, that the script requires the thermal camera to be already connected to the
+host device.

 The `/dev/videoX` feed is a Y16 RAW feed, with a single pixel being Kelvin values *
 100.